 - At least 80% of students complete program/degree requirements within 3 years (150% of the program length).

 - At least 80% of graduates who completed the graduate survey will agree or strongly agree that the Nutrition and Dietetics program provides adequate teaching and training to become a competent dietetics professional.

 Program Goal #2

 To prepare graduates to successfully enter the Nutrition and Dietetics workforce.

-- Of graduates who seek employment, 70% are employed in nutrition and dietetics or related fields within 12 months of graduation.
+- Of graduates who seek employment, at least 70% are employed in nutrition and dietetics or related fields within 12 months of graduation.

-- 70% of employers will rate program graduates in their employ as having a satisfactory knowledge base for entry-level practice on surveys.
+- At least 70% of employers will rate program graduates in their employ as having a satisfactory knowledge base for entry-level practice on surveys.

-- 80% of graduates are confident in their ability to communicate in writing, speaking, and presenting Nutrition and Dietetics information to a variety of individuals and groups.
+- At least 80% of graduates are confident in their ability to communicate in writing, speaking, and presenting Nutrition and Dietetics information to a variety of individuals and groups.